brunoanc/EternalModManager-Electron/README.md

 ```
 snap install eternalmodmanager
 ```
 and reboot your system.
-The app should now be available in your DE's menu, or you can run it in your terminal with the following commands:
+The app should now be available in your DE's menu, or you can run it in your terminal with either of the following commands:
 ```
 eternalmodmanager
 snap run eternalmodmanager